ProfLehman/cs216_spring_2026/syllabus/cs216_Spring_2026_Syllabus.md

 ## AI Statement

-This course permits AI tools (e.g., ChatGPT, Google Gemini, Microsoft Copilot, Grammarly) to assist with learning and development.

-Students may use AI to:
-- Understand concepts
-- Receive feedback on writing
-- Debug code
-- Generate practice problems

-Students must understand and be able to explain all submitted work.
-AI tools are **not allowed on exams**.
+This course permits the use of AI tools to assist with learning and code development.
+AI tools include applications like ChatGPT, Google Gemini, Microsoft Copilot, Grammarly, and others.
+Students are encouraged to use these tools to understand concepts, receive feedback on writing, debug code, check for plagiarism, generate practice problems, and enhance productivity.
+While AI can be beneficial, it is not a substitute for mastering the material.
+Students must fully understand and be able to explain any code or answers they submit.
+Students must verify the accuracy of all AI-generated code and responses to ensure their reliability.
+AI solutions must adhere to assignment requirements to be accepted, and some assignments may require citations for AI assistance.

 Assignments will include AI usage guidelines:
 - **Red:** No AI use
 - **Yellow:** Limited/cautious AI use
 - **Green:** AI freely allowed

-Improper AI use is considered cheating and/or plagiarism.
+**AI tools are not allowed on exams.** Students who use AI in ways that contradict the instructional goals outlined in the course syllabus or rely on AI to complete assignments they are expected to do independently will be in violation of the Huntington University code of conduct.
+Such actions will be treated as cheating and/or plagiarism.
+Use these tools wisely and ethically.

 ---